Housing & Meal Plans

 Residence Life Staff

-Each floor has a Resident Advisor or “RA” who is an upperclass student with many roles and responsibilities, including (but not limited to) building community, providing support, serving as a resource for those with questions, and enforcing University and residence hall policies.
-Your RA will help you understand what is expected and permitted as a campus resident, but we also encourage new students to review the Moravian University Student Handbook prior to moving on campus.
+Each floor has a Resident Advisor (RA) who is an upperclass student with various roles such as building community, providing support, serving as a resource for those with questions, and enforcing University and residence hall policies.
+Your RA will guide you with on campus expectations but we also recommend reviewing the Moravian University Student Handbook before moving in. campus.

 Dining Services & Meal Plans